kamosin/gad-app-testing-framework/DECISION_LOG.md

+## Division of "Big" E2E tests into smaller dependent on each other test methods

+**ID**: 004

+**Status**: Decided

+**Date**: 2024/10/27

+**Context**: After cration of first "big" e2e test there was a problem to resolve the problems occured in the process of development.
+It is because all steps were included in one single test method.

+**Proposed solution**: It was made a decision not to keep all steps in one single test method.
+All key parts of the test that needs to be tested is now in a separate test method, so that each step will be reported.

+**Pros**:
+- Readable, every step is easily found and recognised
+- All test methods are reported in a single row

+**Cons**
+- Test depends to each other, it is found as a not good practise

+**Decision**: Decided

+**Creator**: Kamil O

 ## Attaching to project external dependencies to serialize and deserialize JAVA objects to JSON format - Jackson Databind

 **ID**: 003